vilkoos/cleanData_project/README.md

 - run_analysis.R (the used R script)
 - CodeBook.md (a code book for tidy.csv)

+The CodeBook.md also indicates the data transformations that were used.

 ## notes

 I'm very familiar with SQL, so I used the R package sqldf to do all of the grouping.
 The same thing can be done with dplyr.